Ninetalesgh/dndcampaign/vault/database/spells.md

 You call upon oaths given by your ally, crushing in your hand a token of fealty gifted to you by them and sending a cry for help rippling across the planes.
 The creature recognizes you as the sender, and can choose to immediately be teleported to an unoccupied space of your choice within 6 *(9m)* of you.
 If the creature is dead, it can form a spiritual body to aid you that appears as it did in life with full resources, and dissolves into light when reduced to 0 Hit Points, or after 1 hour.
 A dead creature summoned in this way can never again be summoned with this spell.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 8 or higher, you can target one additional creature for each slot level above 7.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 8 or higher, you can target one additional creature for each slot level above 7.
 - **Classes**: Cleric, Sorcerer
 *(Source: CS)*